Zuellni/ComfyUI-Custom-Nodes/README.md

 ```
 python server.py --api --model llama-7b-4bit-128g-wizard
 ```

 Name | Description
 :--- | :---
 Text&nbsp;Loader | Used as initializer for `Text Prompt` so you don't have to specify the same params multiple times.
 Set your API endpoint with `api`, instruction template for your loaded model with `template` (might not be necessary), and the character used to generate prompts with `character` (format depends on your needs).
 Text&nbsp:Prompt | Queries the API with params from `Text Loader` and returns a `string` you can use as input for other nodes like `CLIP Text Encode`.
 Text&nbsp;Condition | Returns input tensors if variables match some condition, or crashes and burns otherwise.
 Might be useful for something, not quite sure what yet.
-Text&nbsp:Format | Joins input `string` with multiple variables and returns a single output `string`.
+Text&nbsp;Format | Joins input `string` with multiple variables and returns a single output `string`.
 Specifying `var_1-5` somewhere in the input field will replace it with said variable's value.

 ## Other Nodes
 Name | Description
 :--- | :---